-BLIT READ [#]b, x, y, w, h

-BLIT READ will copy a portion of the display to the memory buffer '#b'.
+BACKLIGHT n [,DEFAULT] BACKLIGHT n [,FreqInHz] NON VGA OR HDMI VERSIONS Sets the display backlight, valid values are 0 to 100.
+If DEFAULT is specified then the firmware will automatically set the backlight to that level on power-up.
+This is particularly useful for battery operation where reducing the backlight level can significantly increase battery life.
+Some circuits are too slow to use the default backlight PWM frequency which is chosen to avoid interference with audio.
+In which case a user frequency can be specified.
+This is a temporary option and will need setting on reboot.
+BIT(var%, bitno) = value Sets a specific bit (0-63) in an integer variable. 'value' can be 0 or 1.
+See also the BIT function BITBANG Replaced by the command DEVICE.
+For compatibility BITBANG can still be used in programs and will be automatically converted to DEVICE BLIT BLIT is a simple memory operation copying to and from a display or memory to a display or memory.
+Notes: • 32 buffers are available ranging from #1 to #32. • When specifying the buffer number the # symbol is optional. • All other arguments are in pixels.
+BLIT READ [#]b, x, y, w, h BLIT READ will copy a portion of the display to the memory buffer '#b'.
 The source coordinate is 'x' and 'y' and the width of the display area to copy is 'w' and the height is 'h'.
 When this command is used the memory buffer is automatically created and sufficient memory allocated.
 This buffer can be freed and the memory recovered with the BLIT CLOSE command.

-BLIT WRITE [#]b, x, y [,mode]

-%, x, y [,col]

-BLIT WRITE will copy the memory buffer '#b' to the display.
+BLIT WRITE [#]b, x, y [,mode] %, x, y [,col] BLIT WRITE will copy the memory buffer '#b' to the display.
 The destination coordinate is 'x' and 'y'.
 The optional 'mode' parameter defaults to 0 and specifies how the stored image data is changed as it is written out.
-It is the bitwise AND of the following values:

-&B001 = mirrored left to right &B010 = mirrored top to bottom

-&B100 = don't copy transparent pixels

-BLIT LOAD[BMP] [#]b, fname\$ [,x] [,y] [,w] [,h]

-BLIT LOAD will load a blit buffer from a 24-bit bmp image file. x,y define the start position in the image to start loading and w,h specify the width and height of the area to be loaded.
-This command will work on most display panels (not just panels using the ILI9341 controller).

-BLIT LOAD #1,"image1", 50,50,100,100

-will load an area of 100 pixels square with the top left had corner at 50,50 from the image image1.bmp

-BLIT CLOSE [#]b

-BLIT CLOSE will close the memory buffer '#b' to allow it to be used for another BLIT READ operation and recover the memory used.

-NOT VGA OR HDMI VERSIONS
+It is the bitwise AND of the following values: &B001 = mirrored left to right &B010 = mirrored top to bottom &B100 = don't copy transparent pixels BLIT LOAD[BMP] [#]b, fname\$ [,x] [,y] [,w] [,h] BLIT LOAD will load a blit buffer from a 24-bit bmp image file. x,y define the start position in the image to start loading and w,h specify the width and height of the area to be loaded.
+This command will work on most display panels (not just panels using the ILI9341 controller). eg, BLIT LOAD #1,"image1", 50,50,100,100 will load an area of 100 pixels square with the top left had corner at 50,50 from the image image1.bmp BLIT CLOSE [#]b BLIT CLOSE will close the memory buffer '#b' to allow it to be used for another BLIT READ operation and recover the memory used.
+BLIT MERGE colour, x, y, w, NOT VGA OR HDMI VERSIONS Copies an area of the framebuffer defined by the 'x' and 'y' pixel coordinates of the top left and with a width of 'w' and height 'h' to the LCD display.

-BLIT MERGE colour, x, y, w, h

-Copies an area of the framebuffer defined by the 'x' and 'y' pixel coordinates of the top left and with a width of 'w' and height 'h' to the LCD display.
 As part of the copy it will overlay the LCD display with pixels from the layer buffer that aren't set to the 'colour' specified.
-The colour is specified as a number between 0 and 15 representing:

-Black, Blue, Myrtle, Cobalt, Midgreen, Cerulean, green, cyan, red, magenta, rust, fuschia, brown, lilac, yellow and white

-Requires both a framebuffer and a layer buffer to have been created to operate.
-Will automatically wait for frame blanking before starting the copy on ILI9341, ST7789\320 and ILI9488 displays

-BLIT FRAMEBUFFER from, to, xin, yin, xout, yout, width, height [,colour]

-Copies an area of a specific 'from' framebuffer N, F, or L to another different 'to' framebuffer N, F, or L. 'xin' and 'yin' define the top left of the area of 'width' and 'height' on the source framebuffer to be copied. 'xout' and 'yout' define the top left of the area on the target framebuffer to receive the copy.
-The optional parameter colour defines a pixel colour on the source which will not be copied.
-If omitted all pixels are copied.
-The colour is specified as a number between 0 and 15 representing:

-Black, Blue, Myrtle, Cobalt, Midgreen, Cerulean, green, cyan, red, magenta, rust, fuschia, brown, lilac, yellow and white

-Requires both a framebuffer and a layer buffer to have been created to operate.
-Will automatically wait for frame blanking before starting the copy on ILI9341, ST7789\320 and ILI9488 displays
+The colour is specified as a number between 0 and 15 representing: Plack Plus Myrtle Cobalt Midgreen Carylage green even red magneta.
+Black, Blue, Myrtle, Cobalt, Midgreen, Cerulean, green, cyan, red, magenta, rust, fuschia, brown, lilac, yellow and white Requires both a framebuffer and a layer buffer to have been created to operate.
+Will automatically wait for frame blanking before starting the copy on ILI9341, ST7789_320 and ILI9488 displays

-BLIT MEMORY address, x, y [,col]